ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/README.md

          ```bash
          git clone https://github.com/ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template
          ```
   - The LaTeX source files are found in the [phd-thesis](https://github.com/ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/tree/main/phd-thesis) directory.
-Open the directory in your IDE and compile (example):
+Open the directory in your IDE and compile (two examples, according whether you are using XeLaTeX or LuaLaTeX):

          ```bash
          latexmk -pdf -xelatex main.tex
          ```
-            or

          ```bash
          latexmk -pdf -lualatex main.tex
          ```